FemiMartin2000/Self-Driving-Car/README.md

 ## Self-Driving-Car
 This project aims to develop and train a machine learning model to assist in the development of a self-driving car system.
 It consists of two main components: data processing and model training.
 ---

-Sure!
-Here are the contents of both files:

----

-### **README.md**

 # Data Processing and Self-Driving Car Model Training